ojarsbuddy/bbo/bbo directing messages.md

 Click on the blue box in the chat window to pick your chat recipient

-Remember to self-alert conventional bids.

 Open Chart applies; Your convention card will default to SAYC if it is not set to something else.

-Your convention card will default to SAYC if it is not set to something else.

-Welcome to the afternoon game at The Everglades Virtual Bridge Club.
-Please self-alert your own bids.
-Please claim when you can.
-Please defer chat until end of the round.
-Please be gracious to one and all.

-Welcome to the evening game at St. Andrews Virtual Bridge Club.
-Please self-alert your own bids.
-Please claim when you can and it makes sense.
-Please defer chat until end of the round.
-Please be gracious to one and all.

 ## to all during play